ajdavies73/H2B_FUCCI2a-Nucleus-Segmentation-and-Cell-Cycle-Analysis/README.md

 ### R script to merge images into a single folder

+This script can be used to merge several TIFF files into a single folder containing all image files, where each TIFF file is stored by the microscope/MicroManager in separate folders.
+This allows batch uploading of image files into the CellProfiler pipeline (e.g. to allow automatic analysis of all images for a single condition simultaneously).

+N.B. the source directory containing image folders and the desired target directory for all image files will need to be manually specified according to your computer and file structure.

 ## ImageJ/FIJI Method

 # Analysing per-nucleus intensity data to assess cell cycle phases and progression